core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-This example show the retrieval of the /interfaces/interface YANG list
+This example shows the retrieval of the /interfaces/interface YANG list
 accessed using SID 1533 (base64: X9).
 The return payload is encoded using
 a CBOR array as specified by {{I-D.ietf-core-yang-cbor}} section 4.4.1
 containing 2 instances.